-Tove Learning Trust's workforce profile depicts that the majority of the teaching and support staff are women, even in the highest paid quartile which includes the central staff, headteachers and senior teams.
-Of the ten schools that exist within the trust in this data collection period, seven of the ten headteachers are women.
+Tove Learning Trust's workforce profile depicts that the majority of the teaching and support staff are women, even in the highest paid quartile which includes some central staff, headteachers and senior teams.
+Of the thirteen schools that exist within the trust in this data collection period, six of the thirteen headteachers are women equating to 46%.

 This can be seen above in the table depicting pay quartiles by gender.
 This shows Tove Learning Trust's workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid 25% of employees (the lower quartile) and Band D covering the highest-paid 25% (the upper quartile).
 In order for there to be no gender pay gap, there would need to be an equal ratio of men to women in each Band.
-However, within Tove Learning Trust, 83% of the employees in Band A are women and 17% men.
-The percentage of male employees increases throughout the remaining Bands, from 22% in Band B to 24% in C and 37% in D.
+However, within Tove Learning Trust, 81% of the employees in Band A are women and 19% men.
+The percentage of male employees increases throughout the remaining Bands, from 25% in Band B to 27% in C and 37% in D.

 The mean and the median gender pay gaps have increased historically, due to a period of rapid growth for the trust and there being differing numbers of schools within the data.
-We were pleased to report a reversal of this trend in 2019/20 figures.
-However, we have reported an increase again last year, 2020/21 data, which was attributed to the fact that two primary schools had joined the trust during that time, both with a predominantly female workforce.
-This year, we are pleased to report a decrease.
+Having had a year with no growth we are pleased to report a reversal of this trend in 2021/22 figures